sisoe24/hammerspoon-vscode/README.md

   ![FilterOutput](/images/filter_output.jpg)

-  > Tip: I use the extension [Python EasyPrint](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.python-easy-print) (which works also on Lua) to quickly print debug lines.
-The print statement always start with a unicode char `➡`, which I can use in the regex filter.
+  > Tip: I use the extension [Python EasyPrint](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.python-easy-print) (which also works on Lua) to quickly print debug statements.
+The print statement always starts with a Unicode char `➡`, which I can use in the regex filter.

 ## 1.5.
 Known Issues

-- If script contains syntax errors, the extension will not work (If you don't use it already, I suggest the [Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) extension)
+- If the script contains syntax errors, the extension will not work (If you don't use it already, I suggest the [Lua Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) extension)
-- Methods will return only if is an Hammerspoon data type. (eg. `hs.application`, `hs.window` etc.)
+- Methods will return a value only if the value is an Hammerspoon data type. (eg. `hs.application`, `hs.window` etc.)
 - Some methods will return an Hammerspoon data type even if it could potentially be something else:

   ![returnType1](/images/return_type1.jpg)